Login with Patreon

 But for now, finding a way to escape took priority.

-She forced her face to twist into a self-deprecating smile.
+Swallowing, Juno lifted her eyes to meet her mother’s suspicious gaze, forcing her face to twist into a self-deprecating smile.
 “I have yet to complete my magical studies.”

 “And it has nothing to do with… returning to that mongrel boy?”